Carburetor Definition and Meaning

 Carburetor Basics

-A carburetor is a key part that mixes air and fuel for an engine to run well.
-Air comes in from the top and creates a vacuum that pulls fuel from a bowl through a small opening called a jet.
+A carburetor is a key part that mixes air and fuel to make an engine run well.
+Air comes in from the top and creates a vacuum, pulling fuel from a bowl through a small opening called a jet.

-This mix of air and fuel is carefully measured to make sure the engine burns it efficiently.
-When the air and fuel blend together, they create a mix that goes into the engine’s cylinders.
+This mix of air and fuel is carefully measured to ensure the engine burns it efficiently.
+When the air and fuel blend together, they create a mixture that goes into the engine’s cylinders.

-How well this mix is made affects how powerful the engine is and how much fuel it uses.
+How well this mix is made affects the engine’s power and fuel consumption.
 If the carburetor isn’t working right, you might have problems like the engine running rough or more pollution.

 Knowing how a carburetor works and keeping the fuel mix right is important for getting the best performance from your engine.